takeyaqa/PictRider/README.md

 ## Pairwise Testing on the Web

-PictRider is a modern and user-friendly combinatorial testing tool that allows you to easily generate test cases using pairwise testing techniques directly on the web.
-It requires no installation and runs entirely in the browser, enabling QA engineers and software developers to quickly and efficiently design effective test cases.
+*PictRider* is a web-based tool for generating pairwise test cases quickly and easily, with no installation required.

 ### Features

 With PictRider, you can:

 - Define test parameters and their possible values
 - Create complex constraints between parameters
 - Generate optimized test cases that cover all pairwise combinations